hadley/adv-r/docs-function.md

 ## Documenting

+As you've seen roxygen comments have a special format.
+They start with `#'` and they include tags of the form `@tagname` that break the documentation up into pieces.
+The content of a tag extends from the tag name to the next tag, and they can span multiple lines.

+Each documentation block starts with a text description.
+The first sentence/line becomes the title of the documentation.
+That's what you see when you look at `help(package = mypackage)` and is shown at the top of the documentation for each package.
+It should be succinct.
+The second paragraph is the description: this is the first thing shown in the documentation and should briefly describe what the function does.
+The third and subsequence paragraphs go in the details: this is a (often long) section that comes after the description of the parameters.
+If you want to override the default behaviour you can use the `@title`, `@description` and `@details` tags.

+Here's an example showing what the documentation for `sum` might look like if it was written using roxygen:

+      #' Sum of Vector Elements
+      #'
+      #' \code{sum} returns the sum of all the values present in its arguments.
+      #'
+      #' This is a generic function: methods can be defined for it directly
+      #' or via the \code{Summary} group generic.
+For this to work properly,
+      #' the arguments \code{...} should be unnamed, and dispatch is on the
+      #' first argument.'
+      sum <- function(..., na.rm = TRUE) {}

+The following documentation is equivalent, but uses explicit tags.
+This is not necessary unless you want to have a multiple paragraph description or title, or want to omit the description (in which case roxygen will replace with the title).

+      #' @title Sum of Vector Elements
+      #'
+      #' @description
+      #' \code{sum} returns the sum of all the values present in its arguments.
+      #'
+      #' @details
+      #' This is a generic function: methods can be defined for it directly
+      #' or via the \code{Summary} group generic.
+For this to work properly,
+      #' the arguments \code{...} should be unnamed, and dispatch is on the
+      #' first argument.'
+      sum <- function(..., na.rm = TRUE) {}

+If use explicit tags you can put them in any order and still get the same output.
+The following documentation block would produce exactly the same Rd file and final documentation as the previous two.

+      #' @details
+      #' This is a generic function: methods can be defined for it directly
+      #' or via the \code{Summary} group generic.
+For this to work properly,
+      #' the arguments \code{...} should be unnamed, and dispatch is on the
+      #' first argument.'
+      #'
+      #' @title Sum of Vector Elements
+      #'
+      #' @description
+      #' \code{sum} returns the sum of all the values present in its arguments.
+      #'
+      sum <- function(..., na.rm = TRUE) {}

+You can also opt to document multiple functions in one file.
+If you want to do so, use the `@rdname` tag to manully specify the name of the rd file (if you omit this it's done automatically in a way that every object gets its own documentation).
+You should be careful about documenting too many functions in one file because it gets confusing (which parameter belongs to which function?), but it can be useful if the functions are tightly connected.

+You can get documentation on a given tag with `?TagName`.
+For example, if you wanted to get help on the param tag, you'd do `?TagParam`.
+(Unfortunately you can't do `?@param` because of a technical limitation in Rd files.)

 ### Documenting a function

 When documenting a function, the first decision you need to make is whether you want to export it or not.
 Exporting is described more in [[namespaces]], but basically when you export a function you are saying it is ready for use and you are making a commitment to keep it around in a similar form for the near future.
 All exported functions need to be documented.
-It's also a good idea to document your more complicated internal functions, at least so when you come back to them in the future you don't need to struggle to recall what the inputs and outputs are.
+You don't have to document internal functions, but it can be a good idea if they're particularly complicated.
+Few users will read the documentation for internal functions, but it will be useful for you so when come back to them in the future you don't need to struggle to recall what the inputs and outputs are.

 The following code shows the arrange function and its documentation from the plyr package.
-Roxygen documentation is stored in comments with a special form (`#'`) and starts with a single line description of the function.
-A paragraph provides more details and then specific tags provide additional metadata about the function.

     #' Order a data frame by its columns.
     #'